fredlavic/Customizable-DataFrame-Plotter-in-Python/README.md

-# Customizable Semi-Automatic Graphs in Python (CSAG py)
+# Customizable Semi-Automatic Graphs in Python

 This Python code generates detailed and customizable graphs based on data stored in a [Pandas DataFrame](https://pandas.pydata.org/docs/index.html).
 It's designed primarily for analyzing GAMS Data eXchange (GDX) files, but it can handle any labeled data that can be transcribed into a DataFrame.